DmitroYanchuk58/TestRevitTask1/README.md

 Example:
 <Assembly>C:\Path\To\Your\Compiled\DLL\TestTask1.dll</Assembly>

-✅ Make sure the path is correct and points to the actual location of your built DLL.
+Make sure the path is correct and points to the actual location of your built DLL.

 2. 📁 Place the .addin File in the Revit Add-ins Folder Copy your modified .addin file to the Revit Add-ins folder corresponding to your Revit version:

 C:\ProgramData\Autodesk\Revit\Addins\2023

-ℹ️ Replace 2023 with your version of Revit, if different.
+Replace 2023 with your version of Revit, if different.

 3. ▶️ Run Revit and Open a Test Project
 Start Autodesk Revit.